Milwaukee Community Justice Council

 MacArthur Foundation Safety and Justice Challenge

-The Safety and Justice Challenge represents a significant investment by the John D. and Catherine T. MacArthur Foundation to reduce over-incarceration by changing the way local jurisdictions think about and use jails.
+The Safety and Justice Challenge (SJC) represents a significant investment by the John D. and Catherine T. MacArthur Foundation to reduce over-incarceration by changing the way local jurisdictions think about and use jails.
 Milwaukee County was among 11 communities selected to join the SJC Network in 2016.

 National Institute of Corrections Evidence-Based Decision-Making Initiative